snabbdom/snabbdom/README.md

 h("a", { class: { active: true, selected: false } }, "Toggle");
 ```

-In JSX, you can use the `class` key.
+In JSX, you can use the `class` prop.

 ```jsx
 <div class={{ "foo": true, "bar": true }} />